CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/03-installation-guide/04-deployment/06-deployment-appliance/03-initialization.md

 ## Update system and packages

 It is always good to have current version of `czertainly-appliance-tools` and Debian software.
 To update packages, select from the main menu **Advanced options -> Update Operating System**.

+## Install hypervisor tools

+Depending on your hypervisor you might want to install its specific tools.

+For VMware, it is good to install [open-vm-tools](https://packages.debian.org/bookworm/open-vm-tools). select from the main menu **Advanced options -> Enter system shell** and type `sudo apt install open-vm-tools.

+For Virtualbox, you do not have to install anything [virtualbox-guest-module](https://packages.debian.org/bookworm/virtualbox-guest-modules) that is already part of the running kernel image.

+For other hypervisors, please consult their documentation.

 ## TLS certificate for CZERTAINLY interface